 I have all of my free printables printed ahead of time and I simply swap them out as needed.
 Easy peasy!
-I also show you some tips to make them look even more like diy painted signs here.
+I also show you some tips to make them look even more like DIY painted signs here.

-My free printables are interchangeable and there are dozens of verses for you to choose from so you can can make your own wall art gallery to encourage you throughout the day.
+My free printables are interchangeable and there are dozens of verses for you to choose from so you can make your own wall art gallery to encourage you throughout the day.
 You can download them HERE.

 8 Ways to Decorate With Scripture